castelao/GSW-rs/README.md

 creating a new branch, and pushing that new branch back as a Pull Request.
 Tests covering the new feature or bugfix must be included, and if relevant, the documentation updated.
-If not familiar with the procedure, we encourage to contact us and we will walk you throught the process.
+If not familiar with the procedure, we encourage to contact us and we will walk you through the process.
 Every contribution is valuable and will be recognized.

 A note on tests.
-We don't follow the typicall Rust pattern of groupping all the tests of the module together.
+We don't follow the typical Rust pattern of grouping all the tests of the module together.
 As a scientific library, and a large one, we tend to keep tests right after the target tested, so it is easy to verify if a certain function covers the desired behavior.
 Whenever possible, we also add